Often overshadowed by its neighbors, there's no shortage of amazing things to do in Guatemala.

 Nothing ruins an attraction more than getting smacked in the face by selfie sticks and stampeded by tourists.

-After having backpacked Guatemala for more than two months, I have come up with the perfect list of things to do in this underrated country.
+After backpacking Guatemala for more than two months, I have developed the perfect list of things to do in this underrated country.
 Enjoy!

 1. Hike Volcano Acatenango